Guardian Portal

 4. Operating Rule

-Discord can support discussion and reminders, but the in-game calendar remains the authoritative record for guild event participation.
+Discord carries the discussion and the reminders, but the in-game calendar is the authoritative record for who's attending a guild event.

 Section IX